m417z/ntdoc/descriptions/ntrestorekey.md

 ### KeyHandle

-All keys and values stored in file represented by `FileHandle` will be childern of `KeyHandle`.
+All keys and values stored in file represented by `FileHandle` will be children of `KeyHandle`.

 ### FileHandle